hanrattyjen/CV/README.md

 I have a [blog](https://medium.com/@hanratty.jen) that is updated regularly.
 And you can find me on [LinkedIn](https://www.linkedin.com/in/jennifer-hanratty-6977b8109).

-## What I have gotten out of Makers Academy
+## Makers Academy

+I recently completed Makers Academy, a highly intensive coding bootcamp completed over 12 weeks.
+This has enabled me to transition fully into the role of a Junior Developer.

 #### Skills